Certificate II in Conservation and Ecosystem Management

 Turn Your Passion for the Environment into a Rewarding Career

 The Certificate II in Conservation and Ecosystem Management (AHC21024) is the perfect starting point for anyone passionate about the environment and eager to make a difference.
-This nationally recognised qualification provides foundational skills and knowledge to work safely and effectively in conservation, land management, and environmental protection.
+This nationally-recognised qualification provides foundational skills and knowledge to work safely and effectively in conservation, land management, and environmental protection.

 You’ll gain hands-on experience in tasks like plant identification, revegetation, weed control, and habitat maintenance - while learning about sustainability, ecosystems, and safe work practices.